 The principles of inclusion, diversity, and social justice are fundamental to our Human Biology mission.
-Everything, in short, that stands in contrast to the injustice, bias, and devaluation of Black lives that have been highlighted, yet again, in the last month.
+Everything, in short, that stands in contrast to the injustice, bias, and devaluation of Black lives that have been highlighted, yet again, this year.

 - RaceWorks: A resource for educators and facilitators who want to develop students’ or coworkers’ racial literacy